jh-tan/PathFinding-Visualizer/README.md

 # PathFinding-Visualizer

 A simple Pathfinding visualizer built by using pygame.
-It consists of three pathfinding methods which are A*, breath-first search(BFS) and dijkstra.
+It consists of three pathfinding methods which are A*, breadth-first search(BFS) and dijkstra.

 # Instruction
 * Simply Run from the pathfinding.exe